 Expand Their Horizons

 While the bedroom is great for self-exploration, it is still important that you help them expand their horizons.
+One thing a child would very likely love to learn in the early years is how to ride a kids bike!
+Buy them one they can comfortably ride and take them outdoors for lessons.
+This can be both a great learning experience for the child, and a bonding experience for the family.
 Lots of children love to do and learn new things and as a parent, one of the best things you can do is expose them to lots of different ideas.
 Museums are the obvious choice, as are art galleries but other activities like an escape room can flex their puzzle-solving muscles and give you a great family afternoon.

 Though you don’t have to do something new every week, and you should also allow them to develop skills like sport or music over a long period of time, getting out of the house to do stuff together is always a good idea.
 Plus, what you do doesn’t necessarily have to be educational, play is also important.
 Dining out, seeing plays or musicals and going for walks all count too.